What is the Victorian Human Rights Charter?

 - Right to life.

-- Protection of families and children.
+- Right to protection of families and children.

 - Cultural rights, including recognition that human rights have a special importance for the Aboriginal people of Victoria.